 - Branding experience.
 Generally, if you use your packaging presentation as part of your branding experience, like Trunk Club, you’ll be hard pressed to find a fulfillment warehouse that will work with that level of dedication and customization for your brand.

 - Additional costs.
 Although you will likely receive better shipping rates working with a fulfillment partner, there are other rates that need to be paid including what are commonly referred to as ‘pick and pack fees’ as well as warehouse storage fees.
-If you feel like you’re ready to work with a order fulfillment warehouse, there are several that have fantastic integrations with Shopify including Shipwire, Fulfillrite, Fulfilio (AU), and a host of others.
+These fees can be determined by order or by monthly fee, so be sure to look into the details and choose what’s best based on your volume.

 As you can tell by now, shipping can be tough.
 Deciding what to charge for shipping, then figuring out how you get it to your customer.
 There are so many decisions to make along the way.
 That’s why we’ve given you a leg up with Shopify Shipping.